X4i.org Tech Directory presents 1,500 solutions in the $ 2.9 trillion US social impact market | ExBulletin

 X4i.org Tech Directory presents 1,500 solutions in the $ 2.9 trillion US social impact market

+X4Impact celebrates its first anniversary and provides insights to drive innovation in line with the United Nations Sustainable Development Goals.

-Kirkland, WA, September 21, 2021 / PRNewswire / –X4Impact is a market intelligence platform for Social Innovation, celebrating its 1st anniversary with a milestone of delivering 1,500 technology products and services to its online directory. ..
+Kirkland, WA, September 21, 2021 / PRNewswire /-Social Innovation’s market intelligence platform, X4 Impact, celebrates its first anniversary with the milestone of bringing 1,500 technology products and services to its online directory.
 This announcement will be made during the 76th UN General Assembly to support the Act4SDGs campaign.
 X4Impact’s technology directory, combined with a rich set of research tools from 500 million data points, aims to improve efficiency and maximize impact in the US non-profit sector.

 x4i.org has over 1,500 technical solutions available to nonprofits and socially influential organizations